Hallasan: Fauna

 Because of the geographical character of the island, there are many subspecies due to isolation even though they are the same species.
 Also, Hallasan is a place where the polar animal and the tropical animal coexist due to the difference of the climate zone according to the elevation.

 Mammals

-The mammals of Jeju Island are distributed among 5 orders and 114 families and 5 species.
-Thus, the distribution of mammals in Jeju Island is very poor in species and numbers because Jeju island is isolated from the Korean peninsula long ago.
-Their population has been reduced due to the decrease in food because of the use of rodenticides and pesticides in recent years and indiscreet fishing.
-Weasels, badgers, and gazelles are inhabited in Hallasan.
-The number of weasels and badgers are declining.
-Boar and Formosan deer are already extinct.
-Roe deer, the largest mammal in Hallasan, was once in danger of extinction.
-But now its population has increased due to protection policies and much effort by the islanders.
+The mammals of Jeju Island are distributed among five orders and 114 families and five species.
+Thus, the distribution of mammals in Jeju Island is very poor in species and numbers because Jeju island became isolated from the Korean peninsula long ago.
+Their population has declined due to the decrease in food because of the use of rodenticides and pesticides in recent years and indiscreet fishing.
+Weasels, badgers, and gazelles inhabit Hallasan.
+The number of weasels and badgers is declining.
+Tiger, boar and Formosan deer are already extinct.
+Roe deer, the largest mammal in Hallasan, was once in danger of extinction, but now its population has increased due to protection policies and much effort by the islanders.